-The mission of the Dietetic Technology program is to educate individuals from diverse backgrounds who aspire to become dietetic technicians.
-Through didactic and practical experience, curriculum prepares students to become entry-level nutrition and dietetic technicians, registered (NDTRs).
-The program seeks to develop, cultivate and assist students in the development of knowledge, skills and ethical conduct.
+The mission of the Dietetic Technology program is to offer an educational program for individuals from multicultural and diverse backgrounds who aspire to enter the dietetic technician profession.
+Through didactic and practical experience, the curriculum prepares the graduate to become registered entry-level nutrition and dietetic technicians.
+The program seeks to assist the graduate in the development of knowledge, skills and ethical conduct.

-Goal 1: The Dietetic Technology program will prepare students to practice as entry-level NDTRs.
+Goal 1: The Dietetic Technology program will prepare graduates to practice as entry-level registered nutrition and dietetic technicians.

-- At least 80% of graduates will complete program requirements within three years (150% of program length).
+- At least 80% of the students complete the program requirements within three years (150% of planned program length).

-- Of graduates who see employment, 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.
+- Of the graduates who seek employment, at least 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.

-- 70% of graduates will take the Commission on Dietetic Registration (CDR) credentialing exam for NDTRs within 12 months of program completion.
+- At least 70% of the program graduates take the CDR credentialing exam for nutrition and dietetics technicians within 12 months of program completion.

-- Employer survey responses will show that at least 80% of graduates are prepared for entry-level practice.
+- Employer responses to surveys show 80% or more graduates are prepared for entry-level practice.

-Goal 2: Program graduates will demonstrate a commitment to improving the overall quality of life in a multicultural community by developing and providing nutrition education to its members.
+Goal 2: Program graduates will demonstrate a commitment to improving the overall quality of life in a multicultural community by developing and providing nutrition education.

-- At least 70% of graduates surveyed will report a commitment to developing and presenting nutrition education within three years of graduation.
+At least 70% of the graduates surveyed report a commitment to developing and presenting nutrition education within three years of graduation.*